 Prior to hopping on the political roller-coaster, John worked on award-winning campaigns at Edelman – where he started his career in DC.

 In addition to his role as Vice President of Digital, John is an Adjunct Faculty Member at The George Washington University where he developed the curriculum and teaches Digital Strategy for the Graduate School of Political Management.

-Before coming to DC, John earned his B.A. in Government for Hamilton College in upstate New York.
-Being a native Bay Stater, John roots for the Red Sox and spends his Fall Sundays cheering on the Four Time Super Bowl Champion New England Patriots.
+Before coming to DC, John earned his B.A. in Government from Hamilton College in upstate New York.
+Being a native Bay Stater, John roots for the Red Sox and spends his Fall Sundays cheering on the Five-Time Super Bowl Champion New England Patriots.